Who we are

 The initial invitation led the sisters to Drogheda where they cared for people in need in their own homes and opened a night school for young girls working in the factories.

-Worldwide there are about 11,937 Daughters of Charity in some 96 countries in all five continents.
+Worldwide there are about 11,937 Daughters of Charity in 96 countries in all five continents.
 For further information on the Daughters of Charity see www.filles-de-la-charite.org

 A special relationship exists between us and the other Vincentian organisations, whose members live their commitment in the tradition of St Vincent de Paul and St Louise de Marillac.
 For further information on the International Vincentian Family see www.famvin.org.